-Canadian dogs were originally kept by indigenous people and bred for specific work and jobs.
-So if you’re looking to get a dog for your household, you may want to consider their original function and how it will relate to your current need.
+Canadian dogs were originally kept by indigenous people and bred for specific outdoor work and jobs.
+So if you’re looking to get a dog for the family, you will want to consider the breed’s initial purpose and how it will relate to your current need.

 Canadian dog breeds possess desirable qualities that have kept their bloodlines active to date.
-Even so, there are also some shortcomings you should be aware of before settling on any particular dog.
-Each of these breeds have different needs, strengths, and weaknesses.
+But on the other hand, there are shortcomings you should be aware of before settling on any particular dog.
+Each breed has different needs, strengths, and weaknesses.

-In this article, we’ll go through various dog breeds of Canada, examining their traits and the history of their origins.
-There’s more to Canadian dogs than you may think.
-Read on to learn more about these unique canine animals.
+In this article, we’ll go through various dog breeds of Canada, by examining their traits and the history of their origins.
+There’s more to Canadian dogs than you may know.
+Continue reading to learn more about these unique canine breeds.